keystroke3/FileSurf/README.md

 ---

-*Tip*
+**Tip**

-You might want to rename the binary to something shorter like `fs` or setup an a shell alias so you have less typing to do
+You might want to rename the binary to something shorter like fs or set up a shell alias so you have less typing to do

 ---